-These machines work by using several operating concepts that are tailored to specific functions and supplies.
+These machines work using several operating concepts tailored to specific functions and supplies.

-Air compressors used for CNC machining can also be used to control robotic systems.
+Air compressors used for CNC machining can also control robotic systems.
 As a result, robots can help with positioning, lifting, and carrying what would otherwise need manual labor.

 How Much Do You Know about CNC Machines?